 The platforms were weighted by ALE before the lift.

-The lift operation was particularly complex and presented challenges, because of the rigging arrangement and the irregular and asymmetric dimensions.
-In order to overcome these challenges, ALE engineered preformed tri-dimensional simulations and prepared a detailed lift plan with indication of the required ground pressures, lifting parameters and step-by-step methodology, methodology for the erection and connection of the rigging arrangement.
+The lift operation was particularly complex and presented challenges because of the rigging arrangement and the irregular and asymmetric dimensions.
+In order to overcome these challenges, ALE engineered preformed tri-dimensional simulations and prepared a detailed lift plan with indication of the required ground pressures, lifting parameters and step-by-step methodology, and methodology for the erection and connection of the rigging arrangement.

-Due to limited strength of the platforms against lifting loads, each lifting point was connected with a heavy duty turnbuckle and load cells were integrated in the rigging arrangement.
+Due to the limited strength of the platforms against lifting loads, each lifting point was connected with a heavy duty turnbuckle and load cells were integrated in the rigging arrangement.
 ALE engineers defined a step-by-step procedure for the load transfer to the crane, reading the load cells and adjusting the turnbuckles when necessary.
 The procedure involved the client, the platform designer and the third party engineering consultants.

-The lifting operation was designed with safety in mind and, as such, a tridimensional clash detection analysis was performed due to the restricted clearances between the module and existing structure, the module and the crane boom and the crane super-lift and other items.
+The lifting operation was designed with safety in mind and, as such, a tridimensional clash detection analysis was performed due to the restricted clearances between the module and existing structure, the module and the crane boom, and the crane super-lift and other items.